DoctorEenot/DiscordGFX/README.md

 # DiscordGFX
 Graphics engine for text messages(firstly designed for Discord)

-DiscordGFX.py - main engine(for now only 2D)
+DiscordGFX.py - main 2D engine

 To use you must open chat in discord because it sends "pixels" as text message